MichaelBentleyOh/RCS_2023_winter_project/README.md

 ===========
   This section describes the basic learning content for the mechanical analysis of a robotic arm.

-  contents
+  **contents**

-  -rotation matrix
+  - rotation matrix

-  -DH parameter
+  - DH parameter

-  -forward kinematics
+  - forward kinematics

-  -inverse kinematics
+  - inverse kinematics

 **matlab simulation**
 ===========